 Providing awareness of the regulatory issues of algorithms is important work, and connecting developers with users and regulators will help provoke further discussion of the regulatory issues and contribute to the foundations of a network of regulators and developers to help address these problems within the sector.

 Johan Ordish talking about the project

 To understand how algorithms are regulated in healthcare

-Working with the Cambridge Centre for Law, Medicine and the Life Sciences, we will convene two stakeholder workshops, the first, with academics and regulators, to consider how algorithms and the data they manipulate are regulated by the EU’s General Data Protection Regulation (GDPR) and In Vitro Devices Regulation (IVDR).
+Working with the Cambridge Centre for Law, Medicine and the Life Sciences, we will convene two stakeholder workshops.

-We will be publishing briefing notes and blogs to stimulate discussion and inform understanding of the nature and legal & regulatory position of algorithms in healthcare.
+We will produce a number of briefing notes and blogs throughout the project to stimulate discussion and inform understanding of the nature and legal & regulatory position of algorithms in healthcare.

 Following each workshop, outputs summarising areas of consensus and disagreement will be made available.